 The Parts of the Flavor Profile

-When we talk about flavor, we’re talking about much more than just taste (although that’s an important component!).
+When we talk about flavor, we’re talking about much more than just taste (although that’s an important component!)

-- Sour (citrus, vinegars, yogurt, pickled veggies)
+- Sour (such as citrus, vinegars, yogurt, or pickled veggies)

 The balance of these flavors affects what we taste in unexpected ways.
 For example, acidity makes you salivate, which helps distribute flavors throughout your mouth, landing on more of your taste buds.
 That’s why a little acidity—a small squeeze of lemon, a splash of vinegar—can really open up the flavor of a dish.

 Salt is another taste that enhances the flavors of just about everything, from umami to sweet.
 A caramel with a bit of salt on top will actually taste sweeter because of the added salt.

 The prevailing wisdom used to be that different parts of our tongue registered different tastes.
-Sweet flavors registered on the front of the tongue, bitter on the back, and sour and salt in the middle.
+Sweet flavors registered on the front of the tongue, bitter on the back, and sour and salty in the middle.
 But we now know that taste buds are spread all over the tongue, and they can all register all the flavors.

 Aroma, or smell, is a major part of what we taste.
 Flowery, nutty, or spicy smells create an important part of the overall eating experience.
 In fact, aroma may play a dominant role in our experience of flavor, and food can even seem to taste bland if you’re not able to smell it.

 The texture and mouthfeel can actually be a major component in how we identify foods!
 One study showed that young adults of normal weight could only identify about 40% of foods when they’d been pureed and strained.

-How Culinary Students Experiment With Flavor Profiles
+How Culinary Students Experiment with Flavor Profiles

 The key is experimentation.
 No matter how much experience you have, there will be some trial and error.
 But that’s one of the benefits of culinary school.
-Students have access to their Chef Instructors who hold a wealth of knowledge about flavor combinations and relationships and can provide advice and direction on how students can improve.
+Students have access to their Chef Instructors, who hold a wealth of knowledge about flavor combinations and relationships and can provide advice and direction on how students can improve.